Photo credits “The Thinking Traveller"

 Sicily Trip Details

 The closest International airport to your villa is Catania Airport.
-Group transfers to and from Catania Airport are included in the cost of the tour and details are coming soon.
+A group transfer to and from Catania Airport is included in the cost of the tour.
+The tour begins on the evening of the first day of your tour with a welcome reception and concludes with breakfast on the final day of your tour.
 Private transfers can be arranged at an additional cost.
 We suggest arriving to Italy at least one day in advance of this tour.
 Not only does this give you some time to adjust to the time difference, it provides you with more time to explore.
 We highly recommend purchasing trip insurance.

 A non-refundable deposit of $1,500.00 US per person is required to register for this journey.
 See the Terms and Conditions link above for details.
 Single supplement charge applies for solo travelers.
 Accommodations, cooking classes, excursions and day trips, wine and tastings and meals (with the exclusion of one or two) are included.
 Airfare is not included in the package price.
 Final payments are made by personal check or money order.